angarsky/diveintopython/learn/classes/class_decorator.md

 Some common types of class decorators include:

-- **Python class decorator**: A class decorator that modifies the behavior of a class by adding or removing properties, methods, or attributes.
+- **Class decorator**: A class decorator that modifies the behavior of a class by adding or removing properties, methods, or attributes.

-- **Class method python decorator**: A Python decorator that modifies a class method by changing its behavior or adding additional functionality.
+- **Class method decorator**: A Python decorator that modifies a class method by changing its behavior or adding additional functionality.

-- **Python class property decorator**: A class decorator that modifies a class property by adding or removing attributes or methods.
+- **Class property decorator**: A class decorator that modifies a class property by adding or removing attributes or methods.

 Here are two examples of using class decorators in Python: